 MapReduce: All content tagged as MapReduce in NoSQL databases and polyglot persistence

-Original title and link: The three most common ways data junkies are using Hadoop ( ©myNoSQL)
+Original title and link: Hadoop and Teradata’s business ( ©myNoSQL)

 For Cloudera, the first vendor to offer a Hadoop distribution, the answer is an unequivocal yes.
 Last November, Cloudera finally exposed its true sentiments by introducing the Enterprise Data Hub in which Hadoop replaces the data warehouse, among other things, as the center of an organization’s data management strategy.
 In contrast, Hortonworks takes a hybrid approach, partnering with leading commercial data management and analytics vendors to create a data environment that blends the best of Hadoop and commercial software.
 In short, Cloudera offers revolution, Hortonworks evolution.

 You know what?
 Both are right.
 To replace existing enterprise data warehouse, the first step is in cohabiting with them.

 Original title and link: Does Hadoop replace or augment the enterprise data warehouse? ( ©myNoSQL)